 Learn how to deploy mission-critical applications at scale

 If you use MongoDB and have an interesting story to tell, we’d love to hear from you.
-We’re looking for speakers who can inspire and equip engineers by introducing them to new software, ideas, and solutions.
-MongoDB World features four kinds of talks:
+We’re looking for speakers who can inspire and equip attendees by introducing them to new software, ideas, and solutions.
+MongoDB World features the following types of talks:

 - Technical Talks